GautamRonanki/ctrlAI/README.md

 ## The Vision

 ctrlAI is a governance layer for agent-driven organizations.
 Today it governs six agents across two OAuth providers.
-The architecture is designed to scale to hundreds of agents across any number of providers — each with a registered identity, scoped permissions, governed communication boundaries, and a complete audit trail.
+The architecture is designed to scale to hundreds of agents across any number of providers, each with a registered identity, scoped permissions, governed communication boundaries, and a complete audit trail.

 As AI agents proliferate in organizations, the attack surface created by ungoverned agent identities becomes a critical security risk. ctrlAI is the missing piece that makes agent-driven organizations trustworthy.